Pylons/pyramid/docs/glossary.rst

     itself, its parent, its parent's parent, and so on.
 The order of the sequence is context-first, then the parent of the context, then its parent's parent, and so on.
+  Root Factory
+    The "root factory" of an :mod:`repoze.bfg` application is called on every request sent to the application.
+The root factory returns the traversal root of an application.
+It is conventionally named ``get_root``.
+An application must supply a root factory to :mod:`repoze.bfg` within a call to ``repoze.bfg.router.make_app``; however, an application's root
+    factory may be passed to ``make_app`` as ``None``, in which case the application performs no graph traversal and uses :term:`URL dispatch` for all URL-to-view code mappings.